shendude/docker-server/README.md

 1. use the fstab file to automate mounting. targets debian hosts

-2. used pmset to set a restart cycle at ~3am every day to maintain server performance `sudo pmset repeat shutdown MTWRFSU 02:50:00 poweron MTWRFSU 02:59:0`
+2. used pmset to set a restart cycle at midnight every day to maintain server performance `sudo pmset repeat restart MTWRFSU 00:00:00`

 3. in addition to pmset schedule, allow the mac to automatically login as user to start servers on automated restart